|Course Length:||1 Year Part-Time|

 How will I study?

 The programme will be delivered through a blended learning approach that consists of one workshop per module and supported online learning through the use of the University’s virtual learning environment (VLE).
+International students can attend the workshops remotely.

 Additional sessions will be available via Collaborate, an academic virtual classroom, to enhance the online learning experience.
 Academic tutors will also offer guidance on the development of your practice-based research.